AmanVatsSharma/srijankimahal-website/src/content/blog/complete-guide-sri-janaki-mahal-trust-ayodhya.md

 ## Conclusion

 Sri Janaki Mahal Trust offers the perfect combination of comfort, spirituality, and convenience for your Ayodhya pilgrimage.
-With its prime location, inclusive meals, and warm hospitality, it's an ideal choice for devotees seeking a peaceful stay near Ram Mandir.
+With its prime location, inclusive meals, and warm hospitality, it'
+  -s an ideal choice for devotees seeking a peaceful stay near Ram Mandir.

 Book your stay today and experience the divine hospitality of Sri Janaki Mahal Trust!